 This online calculator will quickly estimate the amount and ratio of the nutrients that growers need to add to their spirulina culture during the growing stage and after each harvest.

 While the mineral nutrients used in this formula are mostly inorganic, they are widely used in the food industry and can produce good quality spirulina that may be certified as organic in some countries.

 Get all our calculators in a bundle to experiment with different methods and find the one (or more) that suit you best.

 Disproportionate feeding or overfeeding can kill your spirulina in a manner of hours, but if your water level keeps changing, or the weight of your harvest varies from one day to another, sticking to the recipe can be difficult.
 That’s where the feed calculators come in handy.

 Our online calculators simplify the research process by focusing on what matters most: the numbers.

-- A complete list of the nutrients used in the formula, with links to full data about each.
+- A complete list of the nutrients used in the formula, with links to further information on each of them.

-- Nutrient proportions calculator for the primary growing stage based on pool size
+- A feeding calculator for the primary growth stage, based on the water volume

-- General background and history of the Delhi mix formula
+- General background and history of this spirulina culturing formula